arohner/uri/README.md

 ## Limitations

-CLJS support is currently untested
+CLJS should work, but is currently untested because I don't need it ATM.

 ## License